inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 1. If there has never been an 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' since the patient has been classified as 'on epidural', then label patient as 'missing assessment'.
 Red Hashed and no fill bed.
 2. If the current time is 08:00-19:59, and if either the latest documented motor block score (r or l leg) was >0, and 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last two hours, then label patient as 'missing' and forward fill the latest motor block assessment reading (red amber green).
 Bed to be red hashed outline (with fill of colour from forward filled entry).
 4. If the current time is 20:00-07:59, and if either the latest documented motor block score (r or l leg) was >0, and if either 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last four hours, then label patient as 'missing' and forward fill the latest motor block assessment reading (red amber green).
-5. During both day and night shifts, if the volume infused flowsheet has no data and if both of the latest documented motor block r and l leg scores were zero and two hours have elapsed (day shift) or four hours have elapsed (night shift), then do not label patient as missing even if there are no more scores.
-Forward fill the latest motor block assessment green reading until the end of the 12 hour period.
+5. During both day and night shifts, if the volume infused flowsheet returns zero and the subsequent 1hour-epoch is has no data, and the RIGHT & LEFT motor block asssment is zero, then do no t mark as 'missing once the validity period has passed (day = 2:00 hours and night = 4:00 hours) - the floor plan labe would remain GREEN until the 12 hour 'on epidural' has expired.

 WORKED EXAMPLE (epidural infusion stopped) - FLOORPLAN A patient's epidural has been stopped at 9:00am (there is no more data in the volume infused flowsheet) and the following assessments are documented: